 If you can’t go out and jog because of time and space constraints, here’s a video you can use to work out indoors.

 What to take on the Roopkund trek

 - Trekking shoes: You will need trekking shoes with good grip.
 Sports shoes will not be comfortable enough.
-You can watch this video to learn to choose the right trekking shoes.
-You can get Forclaz 600 from Decathlon.
+You can learn how to select the right pair from this video.

 - Backpack (40-60 litres): A backpack with sturdy straps and a supporting frame.
 Rain cover for backpack is essential.